mailliwmogollon/core-code-from-scratch-mailliw-readme/README.md

 Follow the github course, you can find it here

-Create an account in Codewars, follow this instructions
+# Create an account in Codewars

+mailliwmogollon

 # Read about: if...else